Crystalwarrior/KFO-Server/README.md

 * **files** "ID/char name/edited-to character/showname/OOC name"
     - Gives a download link set by the target that links to their files, or gives your own download link if not given an argument.
 * **files_set** "url"
-    - Sets a download link for the user's files, or clears it if not given an argument.
+    - Sets a download link for your character files, or clears it if not given an argument.
 * **g** "message"
     - Sends a serverwide message.
 * **getarea**